Stone Mania My Business My Passion

-Over the next two years many businesses who I'd worked alongside at various shows and events disappeared and those who did survive really struggled.
+Over the next two years I saw many businesses who I'd worked alongside at various shows and events disappear and those that did survive really struggled.
 Although all of my money was tied up in stock, my expenses were minimal and business online remained fairly steady.
 It was Christmas 2010 before sales really started picking up and as consumer confidence returned, I decided it was time to change the direction of the business.
-The jewellery market was saturated, prices were cheaper than ever and it was difficult to remain competitive so the time had come to finally look at something else and the obvious choice was crystals rocks and minerals.
+The jewellery market was saturated, prices were cheaper than ever and it was difficult to remain competitive.
+The time had finally come for me to look at something else and the obvious choice was crystals rocks and minerals.

 In true Stone Mania fashion I had no intentions of buying from a wholesaler here in the UK and just a few weeks later was on my way to Cape Town.

 By 2012 I was back in St Albans market but the high street had changed dramatically since I was last there.
 Many businesses that had been trading for years had disappeared and in their place were charity and discount shops.
 It had always been notoriously difficult to get a stall in the market as a new trader and more so if you sold jewellery but that was no longer the case.
 On some Saturdays there were plenty of empty stalls which at one time was unheard of.
 What was once a large and bustling street market was now smaller and considerably quieter.
 Everything revolved around price which meant the pendants in my collection were no longer as popular as they once were.
 The tumbled stones, rocks and minerals however that were now part of my collection attracted plenty of interest and sold like hot cakes.